nishitsaha52/News-Feeder/README.md

 ## 🌟 **UI Options**

-### **1. Light and Dark Modes**

-Toggle between light and dark themes from the settings menu.
+- **Light and Dark Modes:** Toggle between themes from the settings menu.

-### **2. Grid and List Views**

-Choose your preferred view for articles: grid for a visual layout with images or list for a streamlined text-based format.
+- **Grid and List Views:** Choose a visual grid layout or a streamlined list format for articles.

-### **3. Customizable Layouts**

-Adjust the layout to your preference:
+- **Customizable Layouts:**

-- **Sidebar Position:** Choose between left or right sidebar.
+  - **Sidebar Position:** Place the sidebar on the left or right.
-- **Font Sizes:** Customize font sizes for readability.
+  - **Font Sizes:** Adjust text size for optimal readability.

 ## 🖥️ **Usage**

-- **📂 Browse Categories:** Filter news by category using the sidebar.
+- **Browse Categories:** Use the sidebar to filter news by category.
-- **📰 View Articles:** Click headlines to read full articles.
+- **View Articles:** Click on headlines to read the full article.
-- **🔎 Search Articles:** Use the search bar to find specific news topics.
+- **Search Articles:** Utilize the search bar to find news on specific topics.

 ## 📂 **Project Structure**

-- `src/`
+- **`src/`**
-  - `components/` - Reusable UI components
+  - `components/` - Reusable UI components.
-  - `App.js` - Main component with routing and theming
+  - `App.js` - Main component handling routing and theming.
-  - `App.css` - CSS and styling files
+  - `App.css` - Styling and CSS files.
-  - `index.js` - Entry point of the React application
+  - `index.js` - Entry point of the React application.

 ## 🔧 **API Integration**

-  - Data fetching from the News API is managed in `src/components/Newslist.js` using Axios.
-  - Data fetching from the News API is managed in `src/components/SoourceSelector.js` using Axios.
+- Data fetching from the News API is managed using Axios in:
+  - `src/components/Newslist.js`
+  - `src/components/SourceSelector.js`

 ## 🤝 **Contributing**

-We welcome contributions!
+Contributions are welcome!
 To contribute:

-- Fork the repository
+1. Fork the repository.
-- Create a new branch (`git checkout -b feature/your-feature`)
+2. Create a new branch (`git checkout -b feature/your-feature`).
-- Commit your changes (`git commit -am 'Add new feature'`)
+3. Commit your changes (`git commit -am 'Add new feature'`).
-- Push to the branch (`git push origin feature/your-feature`)
+4. Push to the branch (`git push origin feature/your-feature`).
-- Open a Pull Request
+5. Open a Pull Request.

 ## 🙌 **Acknowledgements**

 - [News API](https://newsapi.org/) for providing the news data.
-- [React.js](https://reactjs.org/) for the amazing UI library.
+- [React.js](https://reactjs.org/) for the powerful UI library.

 ---